dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 We’ll see other uses of init functions in the next section and in Section 10.5.

 #### Exercises
 - **Exercise 2.3**: Rewrite `PopCount` to use a loop instead of a single expression.
 Compare the performance of the two versions.
-(Section 11.4 shows how to compare the performance of differ- ent implementations systematically.)
+(Section 11.4 shows how to compare the performance of different implementations systematically.)
 - **Exercise 2.4**: Write a version of `PopCount` that counts bits by shifting its argument through 64 bit positions, testing the rightmost bit each time.
-Compare its performance to the table- lookup version.
+Compare its performance to the tablelookup version.
 - **Exercise 2.5**: The expression `x&(x-1)` clears the rightmost non-zero bit of `x`.
 Write a version of `PopCount` that counts bits by using this fact, and assess its performance.

 ## 2.7.
 Scope